Hazebyte/CrateReloaded/docs/reference/enchantmentId.md

-# Enchantments
+# Effects
-CrateReloaded supports enchantments in its own Parser!
-Please check out the Creating a Crate in User Guide to see how.

-`Free Version Notice` The glow effect is not ported yet.

-## Enchantment List
+CrateReloaded supports effects such as **glow**, and others to get your crates shining!

 ID | Enchantment Name
 ---|------------------
 300| Glow